Become a Proofreader with No Experience (A 10-Step Guide)

 • Do you have a knack for spotting errors in written content?

-• Are you able to work alone and keep yourself on task?
+• Are you able to work alone and stay focused?

 • Do you have good organizational skills?